Frequently Asked Questions

 Do you integrate a custom payload for us?

 Velos UAV has a fully redundant twin engine design.
-What are the failures that can be tolerated in air?
+What failures can be tolerated in air?

-Our patented highly innovative drivetrain-gearbox renders Velos UAV the only UAV helicopter in its class with the ability to tolerate a complete failure of most major components allowing it to safely land and protect its payload and surroundings under those circumstances.
-The system automatically isolates the faulty part without introducing additional drag to the operational part of the drive-train.
+The Velos UAV is the only UAV helicopter in its class that can tolerate a complete failure of most major components and safely land protecting its payload and the surrounding area.
+The patented drivetrain gearbox automatically isolates the faulty part without introducing additional drag, allowing it to land safely in the following conditions: motor failure, a broken belt, broken gear, one-way bearing failure, burned ESC, main battery failure, BEC failure and servo failure.

-How easy is to flight a Velos Rotors UAV?
+How easy is to fly a Velos Rotors UAV?

-Velos UAV with the included advanced autopilot system and different flight modes is as easy to fly as a common quad or multicopter in normal weather conditions.
-In case of strong winds, Velos UAV is easier to flight comparing to multicopter UAVs.
+With the advanced autopilot system and different flight modes, the Velos UAV is as easy to fly as a quad or multicopter in normal weather conditions.
+In case of strong winds, Velos UAV is easier to fly compared to multicopter UAVs.

 Is the training you provide sufficient in order to fly Velos UAV for my project?

-The flight controller we are using has a custom firmware.
-This is compatible with all the ardupilot supported ground control software like mission planner, Q ground control, UgSC and many others.
+The Velos UAV flight controller uses custom firmware, which is compatible with all the autopilot-supported ground control software including mission planner, Q ground control, UgSC and many others.

 Do you support Autopilot mode?
 What are its flight capabilities?

-The system has an autopilot with several capabilities used effectively in real missions.
-Some of the most important capabilities are the emergency auto landing, return to Land/home base, different missions with way points, automatic navigation/mission.
+The Velos UAV has an autopilot system equipped with capabilities that include emergency auto landing, return to Land/home base, different missions with waypoints and automatic navigation/mission.